cappe987/python-code-generator/README.md

 # Python code generator

 An F# combinator to generate randomized Python code.
+[View example output.](output/example.py)

 The parameters can be adjusted in `settings.json`.